-Since 1994, just 20 years, America has done nothing to reverse this trend.
+In just 20 years, America has done nothing to reverse this trend.
 In fact, we’ve accelerated it.
 America has put in place some of its most self-devastating policy decisions (NAFTA, WTO, CAFTA, KORUS, etc.).
-In the end, this country has almost completely converted from a self-sufficient sovereign state–capable of manufacturing what it needs to sustain and protect itself–to a country of servants–serfs, working at the behest of foreign employers or engaged in the sales, marketing, and distribution of foreign-made goods–working at their discretion, for wages they determine, and forced to pay their prices for needed goods.
+In the end, this country has almost completely converted from a self-sufficient sovereign state, capable of manufacturing what it needs to sustain and protect itself, to a country of servants: serfs, working at the behest of foreign employers or engaged in the sales, marketing, and distribution of foreign-made goods, working at the discretion of foreigners, for wages they determine, and forced to pay their prices for needed goods.
 This is the definition of a servant.

 A country that ends up producing little of value will have little to consume at home and little to trade abroad, and will have a low standard of living.
 The way this country was built was by developing world-leading industries and dominating the markets for products that we invented.
 We conceded that we are instead going to exist by selling our assets and eliminate most of our ability to produce for ourselves.
 No country can sustain itself under such policies.

 From 1994-2004, manufacturing was the second fastest job-losing sector in our economy (second only to agricultural employment).
 From 2004-2014, the government predicts that most of the employment growth will come from retail, health care, leisure and hospitality, government jobs, and “professional and business services.”

 The high-paid workers of this country consist of salespeople, attorneys, doctors, and managers.
 We did not build a superpower on the heels of these professions.
 We did it with manufacturing.